 Check for inaccurate edits to listing as anyone can suggest edits and you only want accurate information to be on your listing.

-A Google My Business post is a social post that will appear in local searches and on Google Maps.
+A Google Business Profile post is a social post that will appear on the local panel and on Google Maps.
 It should contain an eye catching photo, a few sentences explaining a service/new product you provide and end with a strong call to action.
-These posts stay visible for 7 days after posting.
-Another great benefit of optimising your Google My Business profile is that you can appear in Google’s Local 3-Pack.

-As well as optimising Google My Business you should also maintain an active presence on social media.
-Make sure you fill out your profile and bio completely and make sure to link back to your website.
-Use geo-specific keywords in your social media content.
-This will help optimise your social media content and that will play a role in improving your ranking in local search.
+As well as optimising Google Business Profile you should also maintain an active presence on social media.
+Make sure to complete your profile and bio, and link back to your website.
+Use geo-specific keywords in your social media content to help improve your local rankings.

 Optimising for local SEO is not a one time piece of work.
 It requires ongoing work so make sure you have a plan in place to continually optimise for local SEO and monitor what you currently have done.
 The important thing to remember is that not optimising your business for local search means you are potentially losing out on getting new customers.